 Each day, 795 million people — one in nine — go hungry.
 Close to 2 billion people survive on diets that lack the vital vitamins and nutrients needed to grow properly, live healthy lives, and raise a healthy family.
 About 1.4 billion people worldwide struggle with overweight and obesity.
 That’s more than the number of people who are hungry worldwide.

 In total, around 3.5 billion people — half the people on the planet today — are malnourished.

-The Global Alliance for Improved Nutrition (GAIN) is an international organization that was launched at the UN in 2002 to tackle the human suffering caused by malnutrition.
+The Global Alliance for Improved Nutrition (GAIN) was launched at the UN in 2002 to tackle the human suffering caused by malnutrition.

 - The Lancet’s series on maternal and child undernutrition